opendcs/opendcs/docs/source/resources-algorithms.rst

 default algorithms.
 Nearly all of these algorithms have properties that can be set to tweak the way the algorithm is executed.
-For example, the properties can address time shifts, missing values, change how default upper and lower bounds are handeled, etc.  It is recommended to understand how the basic default algorithm behaves before advancing to editing the properties.
+For example, the properties can address time shifts, missing values, change how default upper and lower bounds are handled, etc.  It is recommended to understand how the basic default algorithm behaves before advancing to editing the properties.